The Parents Flew The Nest

 Hutchinson Homestead

-For many, the main event at Stone Mountain State Park in North Carolina is the waterfall and the summit trails, but I urge you to make time to get off the Stone Mountain Loop Trail and take in the views of the granite dome from Hutchinson Homestead.
-While you are there, read the signs about the homestead’s history and explore the remaining buildings.
-The buildings include the blacksmith shop, a log cabin, barn, outhouse, and more.
+For many, the main event at Stone Mountain Park in North Carolina is the waterfall and the summit trails, but I urge you to get off the Stone Mountain Loop Trail and take in the views of the granite outcrop from Hutchinson Homestead.
+While there, read the signs about the homestead’s history and explore the remaining buildings.
+The buildings include a blacksmith shop, a log cabin, a barn, an outhouse, and more.

 And make sure you take a few minutes to soak up the view of the backside of the magnificent 600-foot granite dome that is Stone Mountain.
 In the homestead area, you will find a plaque that states the mountain of igneous rock was designated as a National Natural Landmark in 1975.